PSSRA/pssra.github.io/content/join/bylaws.md

 Members should understand that the Socialist Rifle Association advocates for the use and responsible proliferation of firearms for the defense of self and the community.
 When members are using firearms at Chapter events or in personal use, they must always observe the four rules of firearms:

-- All guns are always loaded.
+- ASSUME LOADED: Treat all firearms as if they are loaded until personally verifying otherwise.

-- Never point a firearm at anything you are not willing to kill or destroy.
+- CONTROL MUZZLE: Never point a firearm at anything you are not willing to kill or destroy.

-- Never place your finger on the trigger until you are ready to fire.
+- AWAY FROM TRIGGER: Never place your finger on the trigger until you are ready to fire.

-- Always know what is behind your target.
+- BEYOND TARGET: Be aware of your target and what is behind it.

 Members must be aware of local firearm regulations and applicable laws.
 The Chapter will work to provide resources on these topics.

 At the time of these bylaws' writing, convicted felons, people convicted of certain misdemeanors, and those who have been served with a restraining order are prohibited from possessing handguns in the State of Washington until a court restores their rights.
 Those convicted of domestic violence also have their right to possess firearms restricted.
-It is the responsibility of the member to ensure they may lawfully possess a firearm.
+It is the responsibility of the member to ensure they may lawfully possess a firearm and disclose to the CCC or CMWC Chair(s) if this status changes.

 Should any member in a leadership role learn that a member is in possession of a firearm unlawfully, that leader will restrict the member from participating in firearm-related activities until the situation can be discussed with the member and resolved.